 The stores are not expected to be major contributors to Disney’s bottom line.
 The company earned $444.7 million for the year ended Sept.
 30. But the retail venture is expected to help promote Disney’s other businesses – namely theme parks, television programs, and movies.

-We reached out to Disney for more on Disney Store locations closing in the U.K. In response, they referred us to a March 2021 announcement that said the company planned to “significantly reduce its brick-and-mortar footprint, beginning with the closure of at least 60 [Disney] stores in North America this year.”
-However, the release did not confirm or deny the rumor about U.K. locations.
+In regard to the U.S., in March 2021, a Disney announcement said that the company planned to “significantly reduce its brick-and-mortar footprint, beginning with the closure of at least 60 [Disney] stores in North America this year.”